equinor/fmu-sumo-sim2sumo/docs/api.rst

 API
 ===
-If you are a developer and want to understand the details going on under the provebial hood, this section is for you.
+If you are a developer and want to understand the details going on under the proverbial hood, this section is for you.

 .. automodule:: fmu.sumo.sim2sumo.sim2sumo
    :members: